The Inconvenient Truth About Convenience Fees for Utilities

 2. You Can’t Charge Fees on Your Most Important Channels

-Convenience fees only work for “alternative” payment channels—think online or phone payments when your “normal” method is paying at the counter or by mail.
+Convenience fees only work for “alternative” payment channels — think online or phone payments when your standard method is paying at the counter or by mail.
+That creates some significant blind spots:

 • In-person payments at the utility office?
 Generally can’t charge a convenience fee.